meegpipe/meegpipe/tutorials/batman/abp_feat.md

 end
 ````
-If you want to know the implementation details, see function
+If you want to know the implementation details, see
-[block2condition][block2condition].
+[block2condition.m][block2condition].

 [block2condition]: ./+batman/block2condition.m